 - The campus committee meets once per month and as needed for institutional errors, military orders, and others as deemed appropriate by the committee chair.
 All other appeals will be reviewed within a month after the semester being appealed.

 - Appeals are heard in the order in which they are received.

 - Submitting your appeal by a certain time does not guarantee that it will be heard at the next meeting, although every effort will be made to hear your appeal in a timely manner.

-- If approved, the Committee may award an administrative withdrawal with/without tuition credit.
+- If approved, the committee may award an administrative withdrawal.

 - Administrative Withdrawal (AW) grades are not calculated in a student's GPA, but AW credits will count towards a student's completion rate.

 - All requests, communications, and appeal outcome will be communicated to you via your college email address.